focus-editor/focus/LOG.md

 - Log time with the session logger
 - Try to log asserts into log_error.txt - would be very helpful for debugging release builds
+- Either limit the number of bytes in text input, or improve the handling of cursor (currently calculating the length every frame)

 - BUG: When reloading file from disk (refresh_buffer_from_disk) make sure to remove crlf (until it's supported at least)